bubo-py/django_forum_template/README.md

-# [IN PROGRESS]
-## template for forum made in django
+## A forum website made in Django

 This project is using HTML and CSS template made by [Sadhana Ganapathiraju](http://nikhedonia.com).
+The original template has been changed by me to fit the project better.